Introduction to Transformers: an NLP Perspective: The Basic Model

-A decoder layer involves two attention sub-layers, the first of which is a self-attention sub-layer, and the second is a cross-attention sub-layer.
-These sub-layers are based on either the post-norm or the pre-norm structure, but differ by designs of the attention functions.
-Consider, for example, the post-norm structure, described in Eq. (\ref{eq:post-norm-simple}).
+A decoder layer involves two attention sub-layers: the first is a self-attention sub-layer, and the second is a cross-attention sub-layer.
+These sub-layers are based on either the post-norm or the pre-norm structure, but differ in how the attention functions are defined.
+Consider, for example, the post-norm structure described in Eq. (\ref{eq:post-norm-simple}).
 We can define the cross-attention and self-attention sub-layers for a decoding layer to be